Enterprise path

 Pilot arms and scoring

-The pilot compares K² against the customer's current context flow, not against a straw man.
+The pilot compares K²-supplied context against the customer's current context flow, using the same generator and scorer in every arm.

 Evaluation arms